PedroS235/eggcubator/README.md

 - [x] Implement a Thermistor Driver
 - [x] Change Thermostat to be named heater
 - [x] Use the thermistor for the heater instead of DHT
-- [ ] Implement a better timer management using esp_timer
+- [x] Implement a better timer management using esp_timer (keeping current implementation)
 - [ ] Implement a Humidifier
 - [ ] Implement Logging for error and debug

 ### Low Priority

-- [ ] Possibly use FreeRTOS for having a scheduler
+- [x] Possibly use FreeRTOS for having a scheduler
 - [x] Use esp_log instead